 I’ve done it both ways – an overnight in Plovdiv and as a day trip – and I have to say that Plovdiv works well either way.
 Plovdiv is a small city with a clearly defined center, and frequent buses departing Sofia for Plovdiv and returning buses in the evening make it a great day trip.
 But most people also visit Plovdiv as part of their multi-country Balkans trip and as a result you may not need the information on how to get back to Sofia.
 There are so many things to do in Plovdiv that staying for a few days is completely warranted!
-So, this post will focus all on how to get from Sofia to Plovdiv, but soon we will have a post detailing the opposite direction.
+So, this post will focus all on how to get from Sofia to Plovdiv, but we have a guide on how to get from Plovdiv to Sofia, as well.

 Where to Buy Bus Tickets in Sofia

 Sofia has two main bus station which are conveniently right next to each other.
 Serdika is the international bus station and then the main blue building is the domestic terminal.
 In this case, you will want to go the blue building, the domestic terminal, to pick up your bus tickets from Sofia to Plovdiv.